uga-libraries/born-digital-accessioning/appraisal.md

 *   Areas that may require manual sampling

+*   Complexity of formats (unusual access requirements and/or reformatting needs)

 ### Process

-1. Run the technical-appraisal-logs.py script on the accession folder to generate an initial file manifest (see the script documentation in GitHub for detailed usage instructions)
+1. Run the technical-appraisal-logs.py script on the accession folder to generate an initial file manifest (see [script documentation](https://github.com/uga-libraries/accessioning-scripts) for detailed usage instructions)

 2. If applicable, delete any obvious files that fall into the categories above - when in doubt, don't delete
     * If a file is a potential dependency (e.g. it may hold important metadata or contribute to another file's functionality), leave it as-is and remove it later if needed

-2. Run the format-analysis.py script on the accession folder to generate a full format report (see the script documentation in GitHub for detailed usage instructions)
+2. Run the format-analysis.py script on the accession folder to generate a full format report (see [script documentation](https://github.com/uga-libraries/accessioning-scripts) for detailed usage instructions)

 3. Investigate the files that the report has flagged for technical appraisal